 November 20, 2013 |

-George Reinholt, 73, of Essington, one of daytime television's most popular stars in the 1960s and 1970s, died of cancer Monday, Nov.
-11, at Taylor Hospital in Ridley Park.
-The handsome, dark-haired actor was best known for Steven Frame, the tycoon role he created and played on NBC's Another World from 1968 to 1975.
-Frame was hardheaded, arrogant, selfish, and opinionated.
-The soap opera ran in the 3-to-3:30 p.m. time slot on weekdays starting on May 4, 1964, four years before Mr. Reinholt joined the cast, and for that half-hour millions of American women were glued to the set.
+George Reinholt, 73, of Essington, one of daytime television's most popular stars in the 1960s and 1970s, died of cancer on Monday, Nov.
+11, at Taylor Hospital, in Ridley Park.
+The handsome, dark-haired actor was best known for the character Steven Frame, the tycoon role he created and played on NBC's Another World from 1968 to 1975.
+Frame was hard-headed, arrogant, selfish and opinionated.
+The soap opera ran in the 3 to 3:30 p.m. time slot on weekdays starting on May 4, 1964, four years before Mr. Reinholt joined the cast, and for that half-hour millions of American women were glued to the set.
 For four of the years he played Frame, Mr. Reinholt had the highest TV-Q rating in daytime television, according to television magazine polls at that time.

 June 26, 2013 |